tharunn077/dice-rolling-simulator-python/README.md

 ## 💻 How to Run Locally
 1. Ensure Python 3.x is installed on your machine.
-2. Install the required external libraries: pip install pygame pillow
+2. Install the required external libraries: pip install pygame pip install pillow
-3. Run the application:
+4. Run the application:
    python dice.py